Sleeping and Waking in Wagner's Operas

 , which became known in China as the Flower Garland

 Sutra.
 The Gandavyuha

-describes the progress of its hero, Sudhana, on the path of enlightenment.
+describes the progress of its hero, Sudhana, on the path to salvation.
 On that path he meets more than fifty spiritual teachers, each of whom helps him to find the path.
 Remarkably, one of

-these spiritual teachers is Vasumitra, who is both a prostiture and an advanced Bodhisattva.
+these spiritual teachers is Vasumitra, who is both a prostitute and an advanced Bodhisattva.
 For some beings in need of salvation, the best way to receive the teachings of the Buddha, according to

 Vasumitra, is in the embrace of a prostitute.
 Vasumitra's kiss brings a small awakening and so she can be seen as a precedent for Kundry.

 Schopenhauer distinguished between two kinds of sleep: deep sleep (either dreaming or non-dreaming), and the "morning dream", which represents a translation of the deep dream

 into the terms of the waking world and hence, a falsification.
 In Die Meistersinger

 , Wagner treats the morning dream in terms of its value for artistic creativity, as he had himself

 the goal of dreaming is denial

-of the world -- eternal night and forgetfulness -- not awakening to the world of day.
+of the world — eternal night and forgetfulness — not awakening to the world of day.